 What causes osteoarthritis?

 The contributing causes of OA are many and varied.
-A dog's conformation (how the body is put together) can set the stage for movement that puts extra stress and strain on the joints.
+A dog's conformation (how the body is put together) can set the stage for movements that put extra stress and strain on the joints.
 Some genetic abnormalities, such as canine hip dysplasia and elbow dysplasia, can prevent joints from developing normally.
-Joints affected by dysplasia tend to develop OA fairly early in life.
+Joints affected by dysplasia tend to develop OA early in life.
 OA can also result from a traumatic injury to a joint (for instance, in a dog that is hit by a car).